Skip to main content

 • A cognitive impairment does not include temporary impairment due to a temporary medical condition such as infection, electrolyte imbalance, or dehydration.

-Significant, negative health outcome: A significant, negative health outcome has occurred when a person experiences any of the following symptoms: shortness of breath, dizziness, chest pain, exhaustion, falls, incontinence, or debilitating pain to the point where the individual is unsafe and another person should be present to help with some or all of the components of a task.
+A significant, negative health outcome has occurred when a person experiences one or more of the following symptoms: shortness of breath, dizziness, chest pain, exhaustion, falls, incontinence, or debilitating pain to the point where the individual is unsafe and another person should be present to help with some or all of the components of a task.
 Requiring additional time to complete a task is not a significant, negative health outcome in and of itself.

 5.1 General Guidance for ADLs/IADLs

-A determination that an individual is limited in his or her capacity to perform an ADL or IADL task should always equate with a physical, cognitive, or memory loss impairment.
+A determination that an individual is limited in their capacity to perform an ADL or IADL task should always equate with a physical, cognitive, or memory loss impairment.

 • The screener should select the level of assistance needed based on the level of help needed from another person.